-One of the earliest separately issued maps of Alabama published by Fielding Lucas.
+One of the earliest separately issued maps of Alabama, published by Fielding Lucas.

-Many of the early counties are not yet formed, especially along the Georgia border.
-Includes early towns, roads, rivers, some townships, Indian paths and villages and other early details.
+Many of the early counties are not yet formed, especially along the Georgia Border.
+Includes early towns, roads, rivers, some townships, Indian Paths and Villages and other early details.

 Striking example of Fielding Lucas' fine work, which distinguished him as the best publisher of the era.
 His maps are printed on a higher quality paper than contemporary maps by Carey & Lea and demonstrate a superior engraving quality and more attractive coloring style.
 Lucas' maps are highly desireable and increasingly scarce.
-A fine example of this highly desirable map, issued by one of the most important early American publishers, which are now virtually unobtainable in atlas form and rarely appear on the market in individual maps.
+A fine example of this highly desireable map, issued by one of the most important early American publishers, which are now virtually unobtainable in atlas form and rarely appear on the market in individual maps.

 Fielding Lucas, Jr. (1781-1854) was a prominent American cartographer, engraver, artist, and public figure during the first half of the 19th century.

 Lucas was born in Fredericksburg, Virginia and moved to Philadelphia as a teenager, before settling in Baltimore.
 There he launched a successful cartographic career.
 Lucas's first atlas was announced in early- to mid-1812, with production taking place between September 1812 and December of 1813, by which point the engravings were complete.
 Bound copies of the atlas -- A new and elegant general atlas: Containing maps of each of the United States -- were available early in the next year, beating Carey to market by about two months.
 Lucas later published A General Atlas Containing Distinct Maps Of all the known Countries in the World in the early 1820s.